-both the food and container, then sealing the jar so no new microorganisms can
+Canning allows you to preserve food at room temperature by boiling the food and container, then sealing the jar so no new microorganisms can enter.

-raise the PH, and/or pressure canning foods with a low PH.
+The key to safe canning is cooking the food and jar according to the ingredients' PH (or acidity), adding citric acid to raise the PH, and/or pressure canning foods with a low PH.
 Follow a recipe from a trustworthy and current source and avoid making any tweaks or changes that could affect the PH level of the preserves.
 It is always best to err on the side of caution.
-Botulism poisoning caused by botulinum bacteria in improperly sealed cans is uncommon, but can lead to paralysis and/or death if not treated quickly.
+Botulism poisoning caused by botulinum bacteria in improperly sealed cans is uncommon but can lead to paralysis and/or death if not treated quickly.
 Jars can be reused for canning, but never the lids!

 You Will Need:

-The food ingredients you will be preserving
+• The food ingredients you will be preserving

-Citric acid according to your recipe
+• Citric acid, according to your recipe

-Canning jars and two-part lids with bands
+• Canning jars and two-part lids with bands

-A pot at least 1” taller than your jars
+• A pot at least 1” taller than your jars

-Canning tongs to lift jars out of boiling water
+• Canning tongs to lift jars out of boiling water

-Optional funnel to prevent spills
+• Optional funnel to prevent spills

 Step 1